-Make sure that when a record is updated in one system, it automatically gets updated in all - if you use a call center tool like Talkdesk integrated with Salesforce, for instance, when a customer support agent makes a change after a call, the kids over in sales will know about it too.
+Make sure that when a record is updated in one system, it automatically gets updated in all—if you use a call center tool such as Talkdesk integrated with Salesforce, for instance, when a customer support agent makes a change after a call, the kids over in sales will know about it too.

 Automation frees up your customer service agent’s time to focus more on the consumer

-Automation is a hot concept right now, but don't dismiss it as a passing trend.
-It frees up your call center agents to be helpful and quick, by letting a tool like Talkdesk take care of boring tasks all by itself.
+Automation is a hot concept right now, but don’t dismiss it as a passing trend.
+It frees up your call center agents to be helpful and quick, by letting a tool such as Talkdesk take care of boring tasks all by itself.
 That across-the-board updating we were talking about?
 Automatic.
-Those helpdesk tickets and CRM cases?
+Those help desk tickets and CRM cases?
 Automatic.

 If your call center tool isn’t freeing your staff of tasks, what’s the point in even having it?
 Automation also reduces human error, which is never a bad thing, and it improves workflow between geographically diverse locations, which is growing in importance in today’s multinational business environment.

 In hyper-competitive markets, the little details are what sets you apart from the competition.
-When your call center support agents are dealing with a customer or client and using a tool like Talkdesk, it will automatically pull up the "little details" from previous interactions, such as support requests, chat transcripts and call logs, giving agents a helping hand by providing both streamlined information and the personal touch.
+When your call center support agents are dealing with a customer or client and using a tool such as Talkdesk, it will automatically pull up the “little details” from previous interactions, such as support requests, chat transcripts, and call logs, giving agents a helping hand by providing both streamlined information and the personal touch.

 Real-time metrics helps with inter-departmental collaboration

 Integration is big news in business software today and everyone knows it.
-It's easy to see the benefits - and implement the systems - when you're looking at an area that gets lots of attention, like sales and their ubiquitous CRMs.
-But it's the small, less glamorous areas, like call centers and field service departments that risk getting forgotten and ultimately bringing your carefully-oiled business beast to its knees.
-Don't let it happen to you!
+It’s easy to see the benefits—and implement the systems—when you’re looking at an area that gets lots of attention, such as sales and their ubiquitous CRMs.
+But it’s the small, less glamorous areas, such as call centers and field service departments that risk getting forgotten and ultimately bringing your carefully-oiled business beast to its knees.
+Don’t let it happen to you!